Blogs

 Action Steps:

-• Ensure assets are installed and ready for use by 30 June 2025
+• Ensure assets are ready for use by 30 June 2025

-• Work with Trinity to ensure correct treatment in your tax return
+• Consult Trinity for correct treatment in your tax return

 Chapter 3: Bring Forward Expenses to Reduce This Year’s Tax